BulkClashKing/Model-Matching/README.md

 ============

 1. Drag and drop the "aig-aitraffic-oci-beta" file to your community folder.
-2. Put your VMR file anywhere.
+2. Put your "aig.vmr" file anywhere.
 (But make sure not to delete this because it will lead to issues)

 Your all done!